Ananyapam7/ananyapam7.github.io/_pages/resources.md

 layout: resources
 permalink: /resources/
 title: Resources
-description: These resources have enriched my studies and I highly recommend them for anyone interested in the respective topics.
+description: I referred to these resources either as a part of my course or on my own out of sheer curiosity.
+In either case, they have enriched my studies and I highly recommend them for anyone interested in the respective topics.
 Click to view.
 nav: true
 nav_order: 6